 As students enter the WDM School District with English for Students of Other Languages, the Idea Proficiency Test (IPT) will be administered.
 Students scoring a low proficiency score on oral, written, or reading will be served within the Newcomers Program at Valley High School for three periods in the mornings.
 Students are eligible to participate in the program for two full semesters.
 After completing the Newcomers Program, students will be served by the regular E.S.L. teacher at Indian Hills by taking ESL892.

 The purpose of E.S.O.L. is to provide support and modifications for students whose native language is not English.
 This class teaches basic skills in reading, writing, and speaking English.
 The class meets every day in order to teach English and support academics in content area classes.

 Extended Learning: LRN899

-The purpose of this class is to develop self-directed, independent life-long learners.
-Students work individually, in small groups, and with the entire group on projects and presentations based upon their interests, needs, and abilities.
-ELP is open only to identified gifted and talented students who have been recommended.
-Parent permission is required.
-The class is a one-year course scheduled every other day opposite physical education or study hall.
+The purpose of this class is to develop self-directed, independent, lifelong learners.
+Students work individually, in small groups, and with the whole group on projects and presentations based upon their interests, needs, and abilities.
+Open only to those students identified by district standards as gifted and talented for the 2018-19 school year

 Learning Lab: LRN801